-Due to the Russian invasion of Ukraine, the demand for drones in defense has scaled significantly across the globe.
+Due to the Russian invasion of Ukraine, the demand for drones in defense applications has scaled significantly across the globe.
 Expanding in the United Kingdom and Europe was initially planned to take place in 2023/2024 but current opportunities accelerated the plan.
 Volatus had begun delivery of intelligence, surveillance, and reconnaissance ("ISR") drones to a consortium of organizations supporting Ukraine.

-The Company Signed a global marketing and distribution agreement with UK based UAVTEK Limited and entered into strategic partnership with Aerovel Corporation, manufacturer of the Flexrotor.
+The Company Signed a global marketing and distribution agreement with UK based UAVTEK Limited and entered into strategic partnership with Aerovel Corporation, manufacturer of the Flexrotor drone.
 Both partnerships will allow the Company to market and sell high-endurance intelligence, target acquisition, and reconnaissance platforms tailored for ISR roles.

 The Company made a major defense debut at CANSEC, Canada's global defense and security trade show in Ottawa, Ontario on June 1st and 2nd.
-At the event, through the strong support of Global Affairs Canada, the Company held high-level meetings with military attaches from Latin America, Europe and Africa including Lieutenant General Carlos Chávez Cateriano, Chief of Staff for the Peruvian Air Force.
+At the event, through the strong support of Global Affairs Canada, the Company held high-level meetings with military attaches from Latin America, Europe and Africa-